 Fig. 1.
 Naively painted (but utterly charming) blue-dash charger depicting William and Mary, circa 1690.

 Constructing an ash chest-on-stand loosely without it looking like a novice’s first attempt presents its own challenges – not the least of which is using properly well seasoned wood in place of the original’s (partially?) air-dried wood (all will be revealed in the book).

-I made the period-correct carcase from pine and cut a few 10″ wide leaves of ash veneer on the bandsaw (fig. 2).
+I made the period-correct carcase from pine and then sawed a few 10″ wide leaves of ash veneer (fig. 2).